vals-productions/sqlighter/README.md

 Usage is very straightforward.
 Mostly, it reminds Java JDBC style of database interface.

 Most critical methods are thread safe, but if you have database logics that spans across multiple database methods, it's up to you to ensure your code's thread safety if needed.
+Most likely, you should have SQLighterDb instance per thread.

 Positional parameters are supported.
 No naming parameter support.